ylh551400/product-insights-rag-llm/README.md

 ✔ offers actionable recommendations
 ✔ generalizes to real-world analytics workflows

-It demonstrates how **RAG + LLM** can transform user feedback into high-quality product intelligence—at scale and in real time.
+It demonstrates how **RAG + LLM** can transform user feedback into high-quality product intelligence at scale and in real time.